What to Do If Your Business Is Attacked With Ransomware

 How You Should Respond to a Ransomware Attack

 It’s easy to panic when you first learn you’ve been hacked with ransomware.
-People will often rush into a decision to pay the ransom, especially when the hackers are putting pressure on them.
+People will often rush into a decision to pay the ransom, especially when the hackers pressure them.

-While the best offense against a hacker is a good defense (which we’ll discuss later), small businesses are usually unprepared.
-A 2019 Accenture study found that a mere 14% of small businesses were prepared to protect themselves against cybercriminals.
+While the best offense against a hacker is a good defense, small businesses are usually unprepared.
+A 2019 Accenture study found that 14% of small businesses were prepared to protect themselves against cybercriminals.

 Here are some basic steps you should take if you find yourself in the unenviable position of being hacked: